 This is just a forecast, so please consider it as a reference.

-Sign up for Sorare now and you’ll get a free J-League card!
+If you sign up for Sorare now, you can get a free J-League card!

 If you’re interested, check it out now!

 J2: What is the promotion system for 2022?

 Before we introduce the promotion candidates, let’s first take a look at this season’s promotion system.

 There will be three promotion slots in J2 this season, with two slots reserved for the first and second place teams.
 The other two slots will be filled by a playoff between the 3rd through 6th place teams in J2 and the 16th place team in J1, with the winner of the J2 playoff playing the 16th place team in J1, who will play in J1 in 2023.
 This means that a minimum of two and a maximum of three teams from J2 will be promoted to J1 this season.

 V. Farren Nagasaki

 The first team is V. Farren Nagasaki.
 Nagasaki is not only a candidate for promotion, but is also the leading candidate to win the championship.
 There are three reasons why Nagasaki is a promotion and championship candidate.